galatea-associates/poc-domain-data-gen/README.md

 ![alt text](PyCharmTestRunConfig.png)

 ## Configuration Files
 Execution relies on two JSON config files.
-Default versions are provided, although you can replace them with new files with your own specific config if required (although you’ll then need to add/update references to the config files, such as when entering the command to start the application).
+Default versions are provided, although you can replace them with new files with your own specific config if required.

 ### dev_config.json
 This file contains configuration that would usually only be set by a developer and we wouldn’t expect an end-user to need to update this file.
 It contains two sections: